poruvo/melodicon/README.md

 #### 4) Restore Defaults
 Return alphabet index and music scale to _'Old Latin'_ and _'B4'_ respectively.
-(This feature will be implemented after the scale/alphabet change features are both added)

 #### 5) Exit
 Exit the program